madhu-ibs/mrpfd-gamo-documentation/docs/source/siteconfig.rst

 **Composer update**
 -----------
-Try to update the composer (Updates may vary from time to time)
+Try to update the composer from the root folder of project (Updates may vary from time to time)

 .. code-block:: console